SkylineCommunications/dataminer-docs/user-guide/Advanced_Functionality/Security/Advanced_security_configuration/Configuring_external_authentication_via_an_identity_provider_using_SAML.md

 > [!IMPORTANT]
 >
 > - Prior to DataMiner 10.3.0/10.3.2, it may not be possible to log in using Okta because of a software issue.
 We strongly recommend that you upgrade to DataMiner 10.3.0 or 10.3.2 to use this feature.
-> - DataMiner only supports the use of automatic user creation with Okta.
+> - When using Okta, automatic user creation must be enabled, it is not possible to import users from Okta.

 1. Launch the App Integration Wizard